codehobby1234/hello-world/README.md

 # hello-world
-my first repository
 Hello Humans!
-I not a robt, at least at this time.
+I not a robot, at least at this time.
 I am trying to find my way in this Code Camp.
+This is my first repository.